-I would like to share with you my story of becoming gluten free.
+I would like to share with you my story of becoming gluten-free.
 This is a bit lengthy, but I really hope it might give you some hope for yourself or someone you care about.
 After many years of feeling unhealthy, getting very sick along with having major intestinal problems, I was finally diagnosed with Celiac Disease.
 Looking back through many years paints a clear picture of what was going on in my body.
 My family pictured above has been my biggest advocate during this journey.
-They all care about me, love me so well and encourage me on a daily basis.
-Being gluten free takes constant effort and a loving, understanding family makes it that much easier.
+They all care about me, love me so well, and encourage me on a daily basis.
+Being gluten-free takes constant effort and a loving, understanding family makes it that much easier.

-After a very long struggle of trying to figure out what was going on, I became Gluten Free in 2005 and am so grateful I no longer suffer with debilitating symptoms.
-Prior to that it was going to multiple doctors, having severe stomach pain, vomiting/diarrhea, passing out, lower pelvic pain, wrist pain that I and doctors thought was carpel tunnel syndrome.
+After a very long struggle of trying to figure out what was going on, I became gluten-free in 2005 and am so grateful I no longer suffer from debilitating symptoms.
+Prior to that, it was going to multiple doctors, having severe stomach pain, vomiting/diarrhea, passing out, lower pelvic pain, wrist pain that I and doctors thought was carpel tunnel syndrome.
 Surgery was even recommended.
-During the night or first thing in the morning I was unable to move my wrists or fingers.
+During the night or first thing in the morning, I was unable to move my wrists or fingers.
 My arms would be numb from the elbow down.
 I could not even pick up my phone or turn on my nightstand lamp because my fingers and hands wouldn’t work.
-Eating out in a restaurant for a birthday family dinner resulted with me being in the bathroom for about half of the evening.
+Eating out in a restaurant for a birthday family dinner resulted in me being in the bathroom for about half of the evening.
 The ride home was me racing into a gas station parking lot to fly into the bathroom.
 I just didn’t know what was wrong with me!
 And how was I going to figure it out?
 It was so frustrating to feel so bad which was pretty much all of the time now.

-After becoming gluten free I would then have to bring my own food to someone’s home for dinner because of their unawareness of Celiac Disease or gluten.
+After becoming gluten-free I would then have to bring my own food to someone’s home for dinner because of their unawareness of Celiac Disease or gluten.
 Eating at a restaurant often resulted in me feeling left out or high maintenance when speaking to the server or manager.
 I would often excuse myself from the table just to spend some time alone hanging out in the restroom after the bread basket was delivered to the table.
 It gave some time for the bread basket to get empty and that warm, yeasty smell to go away.
-It was sad to no longer be able to enjoy regular, gluten filled food.
+It was sad to no longer be able to enjoy regular, gluten-filled food.
 For my entire life, eating has always been more of an event to me.
 I loved bread, especially if it was made that morning in an Italian Bakery.
-I loved the texture, hearing the crusty crust when cutting through the loaf, the softness of the inside and the smell!
+I loved the texture, hearing the crusty crust when cutting through the loaf, the softness of the inside, and the smell!
 Great pizza and pasta dishes ranked up there as well.
 Those foods were from the Italian influence I had growing up in Upstate New York.
 Preparing food for loved ones has always been an act of love to me.
 It still is.
-Navigating around gf foods has become so much easier.
+Navigating around GF foods has become so much easier.